Medtronic tests stent for erectile dysfunction

 There are an estimated 30 million men in the United States who have ED and 300 million worldwide.

-Rogers said up to 50 percent of men discontinue drug therapy -- which includes Viagra, Levitra and Cialis -- either because it doesn't work or because they can't tolerate the side effects, including lowering of blood pressure.
+Rogers said up to 50 percent of men discontinue drug therapy -- which includes Viagra, Levitra and Cialis -- either because it did not work or because they could not tolerate side effects, including lowering of blood pressure.

 He also noted that men who take certain drugs for heart disease cannot use the popular pills.